softwarecrafters/awesome-software-crafting/README.md

 ### 📖 [The Goal](https://www.goodreads.com/book/show/113934.The_Goal) by Eliyahu M. Goldratt,  Jeff Cox

-A novel that introduce the reader to the general ideas of the [*Theory Of Constraints (ToC)*](https://en.wikipedia.org/wiki/Theory_of_constraints) and the [*Five Focusing Steps*](https://www.tocinstitute.org/five-focusing-steps.html) through the struggle the protagonists go through as they try to save a failing manufactoring plant.
+A novel that introduce the reader to the general ideas of the [*Theory Of Constraints (ToC)*](https://en.wikipedia.org/wiki/Theory_of_constraints) and the [*Five Focusing Steps*](https://www.tocinstitute.org/five-focusing-steps.html) through the struggle the protagonists go through as they try to save a failing manufactoring plant that is threatened to be closed because of bad efficiency and accounting figures.

 The talk **[🎥 How To Break The Rules](https://www.youtube.com/watch?v=hZFShSjAhlQ) by Dan North** serves as a great introduction to the principles applied in the stories of both books and the work of Eliyahu Goldratt.